 - To raise large sums of money, funds need to win mandates from the largest asset owners (public pension funds, top endowments, etc.), which have preferred access and large and sophisticated staffs dedicated to finding the best of the best.

-- We will post the final list in early 2019 once all data on the largest funds becomes available.
+- We will post the final list in 2019 once all data on the largest funds becomes available.

 Public Market Benchmark

 - The Vanguard Extended Market small and mid-cap index ETF (VXF) with 1.5X leverage

 - Academic studies have shown that Private Equity provides exposure that is similar to small to mid-cap equity markets.
 Beyond this, private equity funds add a significant amount of leverage, which over time has the ability to significantly enhance returns.
 We think we are being very conservative by adding only 50% leverage but, as we mention above, feedback is appreciated.

 - We also acknowledge that the best public benchmark would be focused on capturing the value effect, where the value effect that drives PE returns is best captured via the enterprise multiple metrics (which have been shown to be highly effective in public markets).
 The inclusion of a unique value style would complicate the analysis, however, so we’ve opted to keep it simple with a more broad index.

 - We will assume that our leverage costs are Fed Funds plus 50 basis points